Tips on Producing Excellent Rooted Liners

 The rooting medium used for rooting liners plays an important role in producing a good root system and must also be suitable for the growing environment.
 It must have an appropriate pH, sufficient nutrient levels, good drainage and water retention.
 It’s important that the rooting medium is stable and that it does heat up and burn the newly rooted cuttings.
 Biological additives also play an important role in rooting cuttings.
 Here are a few tips to consider for growing rooted liners.

 PRO-MIX® offers a line of products that are designed for rooting liners.
-These include PRO-MIX® HP, which provides good aeration and fast dry-down, PRO-MIX® BX, which has higher water retention and a more recent introduction, PRO-MIX® YP for smaller, tender cuttings rooted in small cells and paper wrapped pots.
+These include PRO-MIX® HP, which provides good aeration and fast dry-down, PRO-MIX® BX, which has higher water retention.
 PRO-MIX® products can include MYCORRHIZAE™, an endomycorrhizal fungus which helps improve root development and assists in water and nutrient uptake.
 Once the liners are transplanted, MYCORRHIZAE™ will help plants adjust to their new growing environment and aid in building a strong root system.
 Also many PRO-MIX® products can include BIOFUNGICIDE™*, which is a natural bacterium that suppresses pathogens that cause root rotting diseases.
 Some products, such as PRO-MIX® HP BIOFUNGICIDE™*+MYCORRHIZAE™ contain both.

 *All BIOFUNGICIDE™ products are available under BIOSTIMULANT in Canada and in Latin America.